 A high body mass can increase your risk for serious health conditions, which is why insurers analyze your BMI to determine your risk-level.
 A high BMI leads to high insurance rates.

-In 2016, AK had a 34.2 percent obesity rate, the ninth highest rate in the country.
+In 2018, AK had a 30 percent obesity rate, the 34th highest rate in the country.
 Of the state residents who used QuoteWizard to compare health insurance plans, 25 percent have a BMI in the obese range.

 Health insurance plans for an older person cost about three times more than for a younger person.
 AK residents who used QuoteWizard to shop for health insurance are, on average, 42 years old.